Politics of Nicaragua: Parties

+Elections

+Previously, Nicaragua held elections to the presidency every five years.
+In 2014, changes to the constitution eliminated term limits.
+Consequently, Daniel Ortega has been the president since 2006.

 The National Assembly consists of 92 seats.
-Members are chosen through proportional representation.
+Members were chosen through proportional representation.
 Two of the seats go to the former president and the runner-up in the most recent election.
-Legislative elections take place every five years.
+Legislative elections used to take place every five years.

-The main political party is the Sandinista National Liberation Front (FSLN), led by Ortega.
-Following the passage of the Law in Defense of the Rights of the People to Independence in 2020, the government arrested opposition candidates prior to the 2021 legislative elections, and the legal status of rival parties was annulled by the Supreme Electoral Council (CSE).
+In July 2026, Ortega declared that the country would no longer hold elections, canceling the scheduled general election.
+The U.S. State Department condemned Ortega for permanently cancelling elections, calling his regime an "enemy of humanity" as he cements his authoritarian rule.
+The UN human rights chief condemned Nicaragua's decision to abolish elections.

 Electoral branch

 Historically, led by a council of seven magistrates, the Supreme Electoral Council (CSE) is the co-equal branch of government responsible for organizing and conducting elections, plebiscites, and referendums.
 The magistrates and their alternates are elected to 5-year terms by the National Assembly.
 Constitutional changes in 2000 expanded the number of CSE magistrates from five to seven and gave the PLC and the FSLN a freer hand to name party activists to the council, prompting allegations that both parties were politicizing electoral institutions and processes and excluding smaller political parties.

 On November 22, 2024, the National Assembly approved reforms, which went into effect on February 18, 2025.
 The constitutional reforms include the establishment of a co-presidency, an extension of presidential terms, and the centralization of state powers.
 State power is centralized under the presidency, which coordinates the electoral body.
 The presidency supervises the electoral office and appoints the president and vice president of the office for six-year terms.